aws-samples/retail-demo-store/README.md

 ## Step 3 - Deploy to your AWS Account

 The following CloudFormation launch options will set the deployment approach to "CodeCommit".
 You can ignore the GitHub related template parameters.
-After clicking one of the Launch Stack buttons below, follow the procedures to launch the template.
+After clicking one of the Launch Stack buttons below, follow the procedures to launch the template. **Be sure to enter a CloudFront stack name in lowercase letters (numbers and hyphens are okay too).**

 With this deployment option, the CloudFormation template will import the Retail Demo Store source code into a CodeCommit repository in your account and setup CodePipeline to build and deploy into ECS from that respository.